-The third corridor of the IPTN, which has been defined as a distributor route, is the Klipfontein corridor.
-Conceptual planning will commence and its operations assessed and reviewed with a view to integrating the Golden Arrow Bus Service (GABS) to eventually achieve a fully integrated, scheduled public transport system.
+The third road-based corridor of the IPTN, which has been defined as a distributor route, is the Klipfontein corridor.
+Conceptual planning will commence and its operations assessed and reviewed with a view to integrating the existing bus service to eventually achieve a fully integrated, scheduled public transport system.